 ‘Must’ is a strong word to use here.
 Honestly, you can use a slightly toxic lubricant, but only if it evaporates into the air quickly.
 Also, make sure that it’s fast-drying, so that your pets don’t taste it by accident.

 Naturally, if you can afford a decent non-toxic lubricant, don’t think twice — buy it.
 While a squeaking door can be annoying, nothing is more important than your health and the health of those around you.

 Luckily, I don’t live in extreme weather conditions like the residents of Reykjavik or Cairo.
 However, even my sliding doors and windows can succumb to the elements.

 When it comes to harsh climates, the best lubricant is the one that can withstand extreme heat or coldness.
 So, as long as it doesn’t freeze the minute you apply it or evaporate in the summer heat, it’s the product for you.

 Now, to someone like me, who has a lot of doors and windows to lube up, this characteristic isn’t too important.
 However, if you only have a single sliding door or a single pair of sliding windows, you’ll want to empty that bottle somewhere else.

 Luckily, a lot of lubricants out there can be used for different purposes.
 For example, a single product can lubricate your door, prevent corrosion, and minimize stickiness.
 That makes them perfect for your car, your garage doors, leather surfaces, bicycle tires, etc.

-Reviews of the Best Lubricants for Sliding Doors and Windows
+5 Best Lubricants for Sliding Doors and Windows

 1. 3-In-One Professional Garage Door Lubricant